 Later it suggests that a Movement Action equals roughly 10 paces (or 10 meters); so, I have used this on the cards where relevant.
 For Flame Wall, I have assumed the wall extends 10 paces across and, therefore, if someone wanted to engage in melee they would need to expend a double Movement Action to pass around the barrier.

 Levitate references a slow drift of “one stride per turn”, which I have assumed equals a pace or 1 meter.

 Support the Patreon campaign for The Iron Pact to fund the time and space for more Symbaroum articles, encounters, monsters and more.

-If you have any thoughts on the points made in this article or want to add something of your own, feel free to add a comment or post a response in The Iron Pact Forum.
+If you have any thoughts on the points made in this article or want to add something of your own, feel free to add a comment.